nscottnichols/starter-academic/content/publication/2018_wetting-instabilities-on-graphene/index.md

 # Featured image
 # To use, add an image named `featured.jpg/png` to your page's folder.
 image:
-  caption: '**Wetting Instabilities on Graphene** Chemical potential dependence in reference to bulk for thickness of liquid films on suspended graphene.
-This amazing facsimile of a theoretical possibility posed by Landau and Lifshitz is a case of wetting where a stable film of finite thickness only forms below the zero crossing.'
+  caption: "**Wetting Instabilities on Graphene** Chemical potential dependence in reference to bulk for thickness of liquid films on suspended graphene.
+This amazing facsimile of a theoretical possibility posed by Landau and Lifshitz is a case of wetting where a stable film of finite thickness only forms below the zero crossing."

   # Focal point (optional)
   # Options: Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight